 Secrets of Yoga explains that Kundalini yoga has its roots in Hatha yoga, which focuses on uniting body mind and spirit.
 Kundalini yoga is an ancient form of yoga that came to the West in 1969 when Yogi Bhajan founded the Healthy, Happy, Holy Organization, or 3HO, with the intention to introduce Kundalini yoga to a broader audience.

-Kundalini means means ‘coiled up’ in Sanskrit; a snake coiled at the base of the spine frequently represents ‘Kundalini energy.’
-According to Secrets of Yoga, Kundalini yoga focuses on awakening and releasing the ‘Kundalini energy’ starting at the base of the spine and awakening each of the seven ‘chakras,’ or energy centers that run along your spine as described in traditional Indian medicine.
+Kundalini means means ‘coiled up’ in Sanskrit and a snake coiled at the base of the spine frequently represents ‘Kundalini energy.’
+According to Secrets of Yoga, Kundalini yoga focuses awakening and releasing the ‘Kundalini energy’ starting at the base of the spine and awakening each of the seven ‘chakras,’ or energy centers as described in traditional Indian medicine.
 Kundalini yoga, which is one of the more spiritual types of yoga, moves beyond just physical performance and emphasizes breathing, meditation and chanting.

 Other Potentially Beneficial Poses

 Yoga Wiz explains that yoga is a practice that takes into account all aspects of holistic health.
 While not every pose will directly impact the ears, the practice of yoga is about overall health and well being, and, thus, there are other poses recommended for tinnitus.
 Standing poses like tadasana, or palm tree pose; and trikonasana, or triangle pose; and sitting poses like gomukhasana, or cow face pose; and ushtrasana, or camel pose, are recommended for tinnitus.
 Additionally, supine poses like matsyasana, or fish pose, and navasana, or boat pose, are recommended.
 Even adho mukha svanasana, or downward dog pose, is likely beneficial, notes Yoga Wiz.